gogins/csound-webserver-opcodes/README.md

 1. Install the WebKitGTK package and its dependencies.
 2. Install Csound.
-3. Build the `webkit2_opcodes` plugin opcode library by executing `build.sh`.
+3. Build the `webkit_opcodes` plugin opcode library by executing `build.sh`.
 You may need to modify this build script for y0ur system.
 5. Test by executing `csound webkit2_example.csd`.